The Great Drafting Table in the Sky

 The time: There’s no time in Heaven, silly.

-The angel Staats shrugs his shoulders.
-“How would I know?
+Staats (shrugging his shoulders): “How would I know?
 There’s no time in Heaven, silly.”

 The angel Staats peers down at the distant Fort Worth below to see what Sanguinet is pointing at.